jerryheir/testFullStack/README.md

 - ### Wrote a README ; )

 # FINAL NOTES (THOUGHTS AND CONSIDERATIONS)
-I loved the challenge which shows me the great individuals at Stears.
+I loved the challenge which shows me the great individuals that set up this test.
 Thank you for the opportunity.
 I hope to hear from you soon